japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 ====
 The difference between <<handleMapStageSubmitted, handleMapStageSubmitted>> and <<handleJobSubmitted, handleJobSubmitted>>:

-* handleMapStageSubmitted has a xref:rdd:ShuffleDependency.adoc[ShuffleDependency] among the input parameters while handleJobSubmitted has `finalRDD`, `func`, and `partitions`.
+* handleMapStageSubmitted has a rdd:ShuffleDependency.md[ShuffleDependency] among the input parameters while handleJobSubmitted has `finalRDD`, `func`, and `partitions`.
 * handleMapStageSubmitted initializes `finalStage` as `getShuffleMapStage(dependency, jobId)` while handleJobSubmitted as `finalStage = newResultStage(finalRDD, func, partitions, jobId, callSite)`
 * handleMapStageSubmitted INFO logs `Got map stage job %s (%s) with %d output partitions` with `dependency.rdd.partitions.length` while handleJobSubmitted does `Got job %s (%s) with %d output partitions` with `partitions.length`.
 * FIXME: Could the above be cut to `ActiveJob.numPartitions`?